VorpalBlade/chezmoi_modify_manager/doc/examples.md

 ignore "ServerListDialog" "Size"
 transform "Aliases" "AliasList" unsorted_list separator="," transform "Identity 0" "Password" keyring service="konversation" user="konversation_id0"
+# Make sure the password isn't added back into the config file on re-add
+add:hide "Identity 0" "Password"
 ```

 To store the password for Identity 0 in your keyring of choice you can use the